GTimeLog is a small GTK+ app for keeping track of your time. Its main goal is to be as unintrusive as possible.

 GTimeLog should also work on Windows and Mac OS X, but I don't have convenient installers.

-When you run GTimeLog the first time, it will create a configuration file (~/.gtimelog/gtimelogrc) with the default settings.
+When you run GTimeLog the first time, it will create a configuration file (~/.config/gtimelog/gtimelogrc or ~/.gtimelog/gtimelogrc) with the default settings.
 Edit it to set your name and other settings.
 You'll need to restart GTimeLog for the changes to take effect.
-A sane configuration dialog is planned for some future version.
+(A more convenient configuration dialog is implemented in Git master, which also switches to GSettings.)

 Please report bugs/feature requests on GitHub.